buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

     .. command-output:: buildtest report
        :ellipsis: 20

+You can run ``buildtest report path`` command to get the full path to the report file being used.
+This is helpful when the report file is not known in that case one can print the file by doing ``cat $(buildtest report path)``.

+.. dropdown:: ``buildtest report path``

+    .. command-output:: buildtest report path

 The ``buildtest report`` command will fetch all records and display them in a table format, if you want to know how many records are displayed in the table you can use ``buildtest report --row-count`` which will display
 a raw count of records in the table.
 In the example below we will run ``buildtest report --row-count`` which will show number of tests in the report.